Smanar/Rhonda/README.md

 A this moment you have 2 solutions, take the pre-compiled version, or compile it yourself.

--The precompiled version, just download the archive here , and extract files.
+- The precompiled version, just download the archive here https://github.com/Smanar/Rhonda/releases/download/v1.0.0/Rhonda_release.zip , and extract files.
--If you want to compile it you need first to install somes libraries, the codec FLAC, CURL, various audio libs.
+- If you want to compile it you need first to install somes libraries, the codec FLAC, CURL and various audio libs.

 > sudo apt-get install flac
 > sudo apt-get install libflac-dev